 Medical record documentation should facilitate communication, coordination and continuity of care and services, as well as promoting efficiency and effectiveness of treatment.
 Participating providers are required to keep accurate and complete medical records of Clear Spring Health's members for a minimum of 10 years.

 Medical Records Standards

-Providers must ensure that their medical records meet Clear Spring's medical record standards.
-Medical record standards incorporate criteria from applicable federal, state, and regulatory requirements.
+Providers must ensure that their medical records meet Clear Spring Health's medical record standards.
+Medical records tandards necessary requirements and regulatory requirements.
 The following are expanded descriptions of the requirements: